martbetz/The-Promura-Project/Misc/nissin-koki.md

 ---

+<b>This project is an excersise in ongoing factual research and data collection; as such, the following information should only be considered as accurate as the latest evidence suggests.

+Where possible, links are provided to original sources; where original sources are no longer available (whether in full or in part), detailed summaries of the original sources remain sited.

+This project is soley intended for reference and is a continual work-in-progress.
+Please raise an issue for any proposed corrections and a pull request for any proposed contributions.</b>

+---

 ### Overview of Nissin Koki Co.
 Ltd.

 Nissin Koki Co.
 Ltd. was a Japanese optical and precision manufacturing company that operated primarily as an Original Equipment Manufacturer (OEM) during the vintage lens boom of the 1970s and 1980s.